| |

 Video Tutorial

-This is a very simple and quick Spring craft.
-I love how these branches turned out.
-Here is a short video showing me making them.
+This is a quick and easy spring craft, and I love how these branches turned out.
+Here is a short video showing the process.

 The latest on Youtube: